 Working Party (WP) 5B previously sent WP 5D a liaison statement (5D/241) containing characteristics of systems under the purview of WP 5B for use in sharing and compatibility studies under Agenda Item 1.4.
-That liaison statement included Recommendation ITU-R M.1849 as one of the relevant documents for consideration by WP 5D.
-WP 5B would like to bring to the attention of WP 5D that updates have been made to a radar in Recommendation ITU-R M.1849, and this information is relevant for studies under Agenda Item 1.4.
-The revised version of the Recommendation is attached to the WP 5B Chairman’s Report as [TBD- Insert number and hyperlink].
+That information included a reference to the characteristics of systems contained in Recommendation ITU-R M.1849 for consideration by WP 5D.
+WP 5B would like to bring to the attention of WP 5D that updates have been made to one radar in Recommendation ITU-R M.1849 (Radar 1 of Table 6), and this information is provided for studies under Agenda Item 1.4.
+The most recent version of the Recommendation under revision by WP 5B is attached [TBD- Insert number and hyperlink].
+WP 5B would also note that Report ITU-R M.2316 may contain some information on previous studies that considered the unwanted emissions interference situation from broadband systems (i.e. WiMAX) into adjacent band meteorological radar systems.

-WP 5B will bring any additional information that becomes available to the attention of WP 5D.
-WP 5B looks forward to continued collaboration with WP 5D on the progress of WRC-23 agenda item 1.4.
+WP 5B will keep WP 5D updated on the completion of revision to Recommendation ITU-R M.1849 and looks forward to continued collaboration with WP 5D on the progress of WRC-23 agenda item 1.4.